 A quick note for the new bride: I found it hard to go back to praying and fasting as a new bride.
 I don’t know why but it was hard!
-If you are wrestling with “cooled embers”, don’t be overly rumpled.
+If you are wrestling with “cooled embers”, don’t be rumpled!
 Keep talking to God and in time, you’ll be able to get back to it.
 He will help you, as you ask Him.

-Your turn – What other benefits have you seen from fasting for marriage?
+Your turn – What other benefits have you seen from praying and fasting for marriage?
 What tips can you add?